Zorous/blog-with-astro/README.md

 <img src="https://user-images.githubusercontent.com/91610919/221359355-83a4b15d-b84c-4387-b1f6-56d8799181c6.png">
 </p>
 <p>When you try to build your personal Blog as a developper there's a bunch of new and old cool frameworks and tools that you could use, each of them has their advantages and disadvantages, and this is just a demo project to review Astro's features</p>
+<h5>Well, it's compatibility with different Content Management Systems is pretty high, but i guess Next JS would be a better option on my use case, since it's offers :</h5>
+✅ Ready Code Blocks <br>
+✅ More rich Content with MDX <br>
+<i>MDX supports to import React component and embed it directly as markdown content.
+(Youtube,Instagram,Twitter content ...)</i>

 <p>
   Astro Islands represent a leading paradigm shift for frontend web architecture.
 Astro extracts your UI into smaller, isolated components on the page.
 Unused JavaScript is replaced with lightweight HTML, guaranteeing faster loads and time-to-interactive (TTI).
  </p>